stores are pulling out the black and orange Halloween

 costumes and decorations fuel sales that amounted to more

-than $6 billion according to several retail organizations.
+than $6 billion according to several retail organizations, with the most spent by adult millennials.

 Adults have increased sales of costumes, candy, lawn decorations